 Bridal showers are kind of weird.
 There, we said it.
 Honestly, think about it for a second; It’s like going to brunch with the girls, except grandma is there and you have to take part in silly games to break the awkwardness.

-Anyway, we digress.
-The point is that even though bridal showers can be slightly awkward, getting invited to one is still a pretty big honor.
+Anyway, the point is that even though bridal showers can be slightly uncomfortable, getting invited to one is still a pretty big honor.
 If your friend/sister/cousin/whoever recently sent you a bridal shower invite, you probably have one pressing question on your mind: What do I wear?

 We’ll be honest with you, cracking the dress code for a bridal shower invite can be super tricky.
 But fear not, because we’ve put together a few foolproof tips and outfit ideas to help you decide what to wear to a bridal shower.

 When dressing for a bridal shower, you have three main objectives: Look pretty, don’t upstage the bride-to-be and wear practical shoes so you can make a beeline to the bathroom when the cringey, bridal shower games begin.

 Okay, so maybe there’s a little more nuance to dressing for a bridal shower than that.
 To help you make sense of all the different dress codes and venues, here are a few tips on what to wear to a bridal shower:

 When in Doubt, Wear a Preppy Dress

 If you’re not entirely sure what the dress code is, you can always play it safe by wearing a preppy dress to the bridal shower.
 A cute and comfy dress is a go-to option for most bridal shower guests because it checks off every box: